-- (a) Retention by the Department and/or prosecuting agency. - 1.
-If a forfeited motor vehicle is kept for Department use, the Department may make a reasonable effort to ensure the vehicle is available for use and adaptation by officers who participate in the Department's Drug Abuse Resistance Education program (Minn.
-Stat. §609.5315).
+- Retention by the Department and/or prosecuting agency. - If a forfeited motor vehicle is kept for Department use, the Department will make a reasonable effort to ensure the vehicle is available for use and adaptation by officers who participate in the Department's Drug Abuse Resistance Education program (Minn.
+Stat. §609.5315). - Destruction. (b) - (c) Sale performed in a commercially reasonable manner. - (d) Other disposition pursuant to applicable provisions of Minnesota Statutes.